MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 **Resolution:**
  The module supports saving the counts and rules that make up the transformation in two different formats.
 If you are merging count tables, verify that both tables you intend to merge use the same format.

- Also, note that in general, a count-based transform can only be applied to datasets that have the same schema as the dataset on which the transform was originally created.
+In general, a count-based transform can only be applied to datasets that have the same schema as the dataset on which the transform was originally created.

  For general information, see [Learning with Counts](../data-transformation-learning-with-counts.md).
 For requirements specific to creating and merging count-based features, see these topics: